darchr/gem5art/docs/tutorials/npb-tutorial.md

 )
 ```

 Once, all of the artifacts are registered, the next step is to launch all gem5 jobs.
-To do that, add the following lines in your script (complete launch script is available [here](https://github.com/darchr/gem5art/blob/master/docs/launch_npb_tests.py)):
+To do that, add the following lines in your script:

 ```python
 if __name__ == "__main__":